Creating Multiarch Containers

 In summary it’s a suped up docker build command that lets us use a mutli arch image to build images that wouldn’t usually be possible on our workstation or build server.

 First we need 2 Dockerfiles one for Windows and one for linux, a program that can be cross compiled (in my example I am going to use Sonobuoy, a simple testing utility from VMware Tanzu) and a workstation setup to use docker.
-The Windows dockerfile cannot run any actual windows commans so RUN is out of the question, but provided you have the components ready these can be injected using ADD or COPY.
+The Windows dockerfile cannot run any actual windows commans so RUN

 The build process for pause is actually done by a Makefile but as that can be a little overwhelming to consume straight, I will break this down how this works using sonobuoy into single steps that will help you understand and replicate this for your applications.
 Let’s start with setting up our qemu image-builder and cloning our sonobuoy repo.